tjfulle/matmodlab/_sources/execution/mps.txt

 The MaterialPointSimulator Constructor
 ======================================

-.. class:: MaterialPointSimulator(runid, verbosity=1, d=None, inital_temperature=DEFAULT_TEMP, output='dbx')
+.. class:: MaterialPointSimulator(job, verbosity=1, d=None, inital_temperature=DEFAULT_TEMP, output=DBX)

    Create a MaterialPointSimulator object and set up the simulation.

-   The *runid* string is the simulation ID.
-Generated files are named runid.ext, where ext is the file extension.
+   The *job* string is the simulation ID.
+Generated files are named job.ext, where ext is the file extension.

    The following arguments are optional.

    The *verbosity* integer set the simulation verbosity.
 Generally, 0=quiet, 2=noisy.
-The *d* string is the simulation directory, the default is the working directory.  *initial_temperature* is the initial temperature, the default is 298 K.  The *output* string specifies the output type, it defaults to dbx if not specified.
+The *d* string is the simulation directory, the default is the working directory.  *initial_temperature* is the initial temperature, the default is 298 K.  The *output* symbolic constant specifies the output type, it defaults to ``DBX`` if not specified.
 See :ref:`mml_out_dbs` for a description of supported output formats.

    Examples::